 The magnesium will also break the vanadium bond in the existing deposits allowing them to break off the metal surface, improving heat transfer and reducing corrosion.

 The magnesium will reduce corrosion in the back end of the furnace that could be prone to SO₃ condensation.

-Bycosin products eliminate deposits.
-Bycosin also continously improves its products to make them more effective and less expensive to the user.
+Incendio products eliminate deposits.
+Incendio also continously improves its products to make them more effective and less expensive to the user.

 • Raise the melting point of vanadium salts, thus preventing deposits.

 • Make existing deposits brittle and easy to remove.